emaadgh/mybook/README.md

 **MyBook** is a straightforward **ASP.NET Core Web API** project designed for managing book-related data.
 Whether you're building a personal library or creating a book catalog for an application, MyBook provides the necessary endpoints to handle book CRUD operations.

-## API Endpoints

-The MyBook API provides the following endpoints:

-### Authors

-- **GET /api/Authors**: Retrieves an author by ID.
-Optional query parameters include `id` and `fields`.
-- **POST /api/Authors**: Creates a new author.
-The request body should include the author details.
-- **PUT /api/Authors**: Updates an existing author.
-The request body should include the updated author details.
-- **PATCH /api/Authors**: Partially updates an author.
-The request body should include the fields to update and their new values.
-- **DELETE /api/Authors**: Deletes an author by ID.

-### Books

-- **GET /api/Books**: Retrieves a book by ID.
-Optional query parameters include `id` and `fields`.
-- **POST /api/Books**: Creates a new book for an author.
-The request body should include the book details.
-- **PUT /api/Books**: Updates an existing book.
-The request body should include the updated book details.
-- **PATCH /api/Books**: Partially updates a book.
-The request body should include the fields to update and their new values.
-- **DELETE /api/Books**: Deletes a book by ID.

-For more details about the request and response formats, please refer to the Swagger documentation.

 ## Getting Started

 1. **Clone the Repository**: